codernotme/login-temps/Nextjs/Clerk+Convex/README.md

-Here’s a version of the `README.md` with your provided images integrated.
-I have used placeholders for image references, so replace them with appropriate paths as necessary:

----

 # Clerk + Convex Integration Guide

 This guide walks you through setting up authentication using [Clerk](https://clerk.dev) and integrating it with [Convex](https://convex.dev) for backend functionalities.